filipecalasans/ringbuffer/README.md

 ```

-If you are working in a memory restrained environment, you may want to
+If you are working in a memory constrained environment, you may want to
 use statically allocated memory as internal data buffer, as we show in the example above.

 However, you are not doomed to this approach.
 The library is flexible to allow